ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 ***

  <p align="center">
 Lastly, I wanted to use Matplotlib.pyplot in order to create key visuals using Python.
 While I was still able to create useful visuals on Excel, Python allowed me to get more concise with my graphs by having the option to adjust every single parameter of the graphs.
-Since I was dealing with the stock prices of Disney and Netflix, I wanted to use line graph to tell their stories.
+Since I was dealing with the stock prices of Disney and Netflix, I wanted to use line graphs to tell their stories.
  </p>

  <p align="center">
-Since the stock data was extensive, I wanted to filter the stock prices to a specific range of dates.
+The stock data was extensive, so I aimed to filter the stock prices to a specific range of dates.
 To do this, I used the following codeblock:
 </p>

 ```c++